Brian-Demon/Scheduling-App-Google-Script/README.md

        - *REQUIRED* -- Follow the read me in that repo for this databse to work
   - Make a copy of the following Google spreadsheet: https://docs.google.com/spreadsheets/d/1-9gyabLz_8QLfj2bcv05tKuqKQ8T3F_doTQ_7K5Vd1s

+## First Steps:
+  - After cloning the repo and making a copy of the Google spreadsheet, open the spreadsheet and do the following:
+    1) Tools -> Script editor -> in "0) Global Variables" change var ssData = SpreadsheetApp.openById( --THE ID OF THE DATABSE SPREADSHEET-- );
+      -
 ## Google Apps GitHub Assistant:
 To clone project:
 Add Google Apps Script GitHub Assistant (https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo/related) to gain access to GitHub functionalty